rogerxaic/EventStreams/eventstreams155.md

 Complete the following steps to reconfigure your {{site.data.keyword.messagehub}} instance to use a customer-managed key:

-1. Provision an instance of [{{site.data.keyword.messagehub_full}}](/docs/services/EventStreams?topic=eventstreams-getting_started).
+1. Provision an instance of [{{site.data.keyword.messagehub_full}}](/docs/services/EventStreams?topic=eventstreams-getting_started) on or after October 7th 2019.
 This feature is supported on the Enterprise plan only.
 2. Provision an instance of [{{site.data.keyword.keymanagementservicefull}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/key-protect?topic=key-protect-provision).
 3. Create an authorization to allow the {{site.data.keyword.messagehub}} instance to access the {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see [Using authorizations to grant access between services ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/iam?topic=iam-serviceauth){:new_window}.
 4. Create or import a root key into {{site.data.keyword.keymanagementserviceshort}}.
 For more information, see [Creating root keys ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/key-protect?topic=key-protect-create-root-keys){:new_window} or [Importing root keys ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/key-protect?topic=key-protect-import-root-keys){:new_window}.